Stata MCP

 SettingDescriptionDefault

-stata-vscode.logFileLocationLocation for Stata log files: extension (logs folder in extension directory), workspace (same directory as .do file), or custom (user-specified directory)extension
+stata-vscode.logFileLocationLocation for Stata log files: dofile (same directory as .do file), parent (parent directory of .do file), workspace (VS Code workspace root), extension (logs folder in extension directory), or custom (user-specified directory)extension

 stata-vscode.customLogDirectoryCustom directory for Stata log files (only used when logFileLocation is set to custom)Empty